GENERATION OF METEOROLOGICAL LOADS

 WIND LOAD – CLASSIFICATION OF STRUCTURES EXPOSED TO WIND

-In the module, wind load can be assigned and generated to substructures defined by the selected parts of the model.
-For each substructure, a primary structural model type according to the standard has to be assigned.
-In case of building type substructures: flat roof, monopitch roof, duopitch roof, hip roof and barrel roof types are available.
-In addition, canopies and free-standing walls and signboards can also be defined.
+In the module, wind loads can be assigned and generated for substructures of a model, defined by the selected parts.
+For each substructure, a primary structural model type according to the standard must be assigned.
+For building type substructures flat roof, mono-pitch roof, duo-pitch roof, hip roof, and barrel roof types are available.
+Additionally, canopies and free-standing walls and signboards can also be defined.

 The implemented method allows the user to approximate the wind load of complex structure with different standard models, and the program can combine wind loads for such substructures into a general wind load for the whole structure.